oliverfaase/github-portfolio/README.md

 Temporal Image Comparison
                 ↓
 GeoAI-Assisted Change Identification
-                ↓
-Environmental Review and Documentation
 ```

 </details>

 ### Project Value

-The application provides a centralized platform for organizing drone imagery, visualizing shoreline conditions, comparing monitoring periods, and supporting long-term environmental management.
+The application centralizes drone imagery, shoreline visualization, temporal comparison, and environmental documentation.
+It improves monitoring consistency and reduces the time required to locate and compare imagery from different survey periods.

 > **Sharing note:** The live application and its underlying environmental data are not linked.
 The approved media and description demonstrate the workflow without sharing restricted content.